LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 When stringing several method calls together, formatting over multiple lines can help with readability.
-It is important, however, to keep the ``&`` on the same line as the *next* method call.
+It is important, however, to keep the ``&`` on the same line as the *next* method call, and to follow any trailing retarget operators with a semicolon to ensure the expression is ended.
 This holds only for cases that have a next method and for method call expressions that are not ultimately parenthesized.

 The following example illustrates this formatting principle::